Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Introduction

-This paper investigates a non-parametric behavior learning method for multi-agent decision making, which underpins an alternate data-driven predictive control framework.
-By incorporating probabilistic chance constraints of the system output into the decision-making problem formulation, a constrained optimization problem is constructed.
-Then, with an adroitly invoked relaxation technique, the probabilistic chance constrained optimization problem is further transformed into a deterministic constrained optimization problem.
-With an appropriate dataset, a non-parametric behavior learning routine is thus presented for decision making of multi-agent systems under a data-driven architecture.
-Compared with the model-based counterpart, it circumvents the necessity of precise system modeling.
-Thus it can effectively accommodate the inevitable presence of parametric uncertainties (arising from, say, various practical uncertainties and imperfections) such that iterative improvements in system performance are possible.
-With an innovative modified methodology with suitable closed-loop input/output measurements that comply with the appropriate persistency of excitation condition, this non-parametric approach attains the key advantage of alleviating the rather heavy computational burden encountered in the optimization procedures.
-On the contrary, alternative methodologies requiring open-loop input/output measurement data collection and parametric system identification are typically more costly, because extremely large signals in the target system could be encountered arising from situations involving the injection of an input signal to, say, an open-loop unstable system.
+This paper investigates a non-parametric closed-loop behavior learning method for multi-agent motion planning under a data-driven predictive control framework.
+With an innovative modified methodology with closed-loop input/output measurements that comply with the appropriate persistency of excitation condition, a non-parametric closed-loop behavior learning routine is presented for motion planning of multi-agent systems under a data-driven architecture, and this relieves the computational burden encountered because of the closed-loop input/output measurements.
+In comparison, alternate methodologies requiring open-loop input/output measurement data collection and parametric system identification are typically more cumbersome and unwieldy, because extremely large signals in the target system could be encountered arising from situations involving the injection of an input signal to, say, an open-loop unstable system.
+Also, compared with the model-based counterpart, it circumvents the necessity of precise system modeling.
+Thus, it can effectively accommodate the inevitable presence of parametric uncertainties (arising from various practical uncertainties and imperfections) such that iterative improvements in system performance are possible.

-The remainder of this paper is organized as follows.
-Section II formulates the decision-making problem for a multi-agent system with probabilistic chance constraints, and subsequently, a deterministic constrained optimization problem is given.
-Section III proposes the non-parametric behavior learning method for multi-agent decision making, via a data-driven control framework.
-In Section V, a multi-agent system comprising a group of drones serves as an illustrative example to demonstrate the effectiveness of the proposed method.
-Finally, pertinent conclusions of this work are drawn in Section VI.